dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 3. RDA guidelines say an adult person should get at least 33 mg/kg per day of phenylalanine (or tyrosine, a metabolite of phenylalanine).
 For a 70 kg (154 lb) person, that would be 2130 mg.

-4. Meat-eating men in the UK 3500 mg per day.
+4. Meat-eating men in the UK average 3500 mg per day.
 Vegetarians and vegans get slightly less.

 <details markdown="1">
 <summary>(details/citations)</summary>